 A natural and simpler question related to polynomial factoring is that of \emph{divisibility testing}: given two polynomials $f$ and $g$, determine whether $g$ divides $f$.
-One could factor both $f$ and $g$ followed by comparing the irreducible factors using PIT to solve this problem using randomization.
+One could factor both $f$ and $g$ followed by comparing the irreducible factors using PIT to solve this problem using randomisation.
 However, since non-trivial deterministic PIT algorithms are known in several restricted settings, it is natural to ask whether divisibility testing is easier in such settings.

-This question was first studied by Saha, Saptharishi, and Shpilka~\cite{SSS2013}, who reduced the problem of testing divisibility of sparse polynomial by a linear polynomial to PIT for expressions of the form $\sum_{i} \vecx^{\veca_i} \cdot f_i(\vecx)^{d_i}$, where each $\vecx^{\veca_i}$ is a monomial and $\deg f_i \leq 1$.
+This question was first studied by Saha, Saptharishi, and Saxena~\cite{SSS2013}, who reduced the problem of testing divisibility of sparse polynomials by a linear polynomial to PIT for expressions of the form $\sum_{i} \vecx^{\veca_i} \cdot f_i(\vecx)^{d_i}$, where each $\vecx^{\veca_i}$ is a monomial and $\deg f_i \leq 1$.
 Known PIT algorithms for such structured polynomials were applied to obtain efficient and deterministic divisibility testing algorithms (see~\cite{RS2005, FS2013}).
-Later, Forbes~\cite{For2015} extended this line of work to test whether a sparse polynomial divides a quadratic polynomial.
-The problem in this case was reduced to PIT for almost similar polynomials of the form $\sum_{i} \vecx^{\veca_i} \cdot f_i(\vecx)^{d_i}$ with $\deg f_i \leq 2$, and gave a quasipolynomial-time algorithm for this case.
+Later, Forbes~\cite{For2015} extended this line of work to test divisibility of sparse polynomials by constant-degree polynomials.
+The problem in this case was reduced to PIT for almost similar polynomials of the form $\sum_{i} \vecx^{\veca_i} \cdot f_i(\vecx)^{d_i}$ with $\deg f_i \leq 2$, and gave a quasi-polynomial time algorithm for this case.
 For certain classes of polynomials, Forbes also showed a general reduction to PIT \cite[Section 7]{For2015}.
 For a more comprehensive discussion on these equivalences, we refer the reader to the survey by Shpilka and Forbes~\cite[Section 5]{FS2015}.